 In an Emergency, Call Roofing Annex

 When disaster strikes, you need a highly competent, experienced roofing company with certified inspectors who can walk you through the entire process of evaluation, repair and working with your insurance company to settle your claim.
 Roofing Annex provides 24-hour emergency repair service, and your call is always important to us.
 We arrive at your home as quickly as possible and work with you to correct any damage and get your claim filed and completed.
 Contact Roofing Annex for emergency assistance, day or night.

 The Cost of Roof Repair

 Repair or replacement of a roof can be a significant expense, and many families don’t have the cash flow to cover it right away.
-Roofing Annex and our financial partners, Admirals Bank and Wells Fargo, can work to approve you for financing within 24 hours.
+Roofing Annex and our financial partner, Admirals Bank, can work to approve you for financing within 24 hours.